avian2/ec3k/README.rst

 Requirements
 ------------

-You need the GNU Radio framework, rtl-sdr and the gr-osmosdr package.
+You need the GNU Radio framework (version 3.7 is known to work), rtl-sdr and the gr-osmosdr package.

 http://sdr.osmocom.org/trac/wiki/rtl-sdr